 Our negative cash flows and current lack of financial resources raise substantial doubt as to our ability to continue as a going concern.
-If we are unable to raise additional funding to meet our operational needs, we will be forced to limit or cease our operations and/or liquidate our assets.
+Our future capital requirements may be substantial, and if we are unable to raise additional funding to meet our operational needs, we will be forced to limit or cease our operations and/or liquidate our assets.

-We believe that, without the completion of the Rights Offering or an alternative future financing, we will not be able to satisfy our obligations as they become due within one year from the date of filing of this Quarterly Report on Form 10-Q. We anticipate our future capital requirements will be substantial and that we will need to raise significant additional capital to fund our operations through equity or debt financing, or some combination thereof.
-While we are currently exploring fundraising opportunities to meet these capital requirements, additional capital may not be available to us on acceptable terms on a timely basis, or at all.
+We believe that, without any future financing, our current resources are insufficient to satisfy our obligations as they become due within one year from the date of filing of this Quarterly Report on Form 10-Q. Our negative cash flows and current lack of financial resources raise substantial doubt as to our ability to continue as a going concern.
+We anticipate our future capital requirements will be substantial and that we will need to raise significant additional capital to fund our operations through equity or debt financing, or some combination thereof; however, additional capital may not be available to us on acceptable terms on a timely basis, or at all.
 If we are unable to raise additional funding to meet our operational needs, we will be forced to limit or cease our operations and/or liquidate our assets, in which case it is likely that investors would lose part or all of their investment.

-Our expected future capital requirements and ability to raise additional capital will depend on many factors, including but not limited to the following:
+Our ability to raise additional capital to meet our expected future capital requirements or for other purposes will depend on many factors, including but not limited to the following:

-- investor confidence in our ability to continue as a going concern; - the timing, receipt and amount of sales from our current and future products; - the costs involved in resolving third-party claims audits and recoupment of previous claims paid, as well as other legal proceedings (including the shareholder class action and derivative action discussed in Note 5 to the Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q), and their duration and impact on our business generally; - the availability of insurance coverage for our hearing aid devices, and any costs associated with reimbursement and compliance, including following the implementation of the OTC Final Rule (which may lead insurance providers to take actions limiting our ability to access insurance coverage), and any resulting changes to our business model, including a potential long-term shift to a model that generally excludes insurance benefits as a method of direct payment to Eargo, which would likely result in a sustained increased cost of customer acquisition; - the cost and timing of expanding our sales, marketing and distribution capabilities; - any expenses, as well as the impact to our business and operating model, as a result of changes in the regulatory landscape for hearing aid devices;

-- the cost of manufacturing, either ourselves or through third-party manufacturers, our products; - the terms, timing and success of any other licensing, partnership, omni-channel, including retail, or other arrangements that we may establish; - any product liability or other lawsuits related to our current or future products; - the expenses needed to attract, hire and retain skilled personnel; - the extent of our spending to support research and development activities and the expansion of our product offerings; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the extent to which we acquire or invest in businesses.
+- investor confidence in our ability to continue as a going concern; - the timing, receipt and amount of sales from our current and future products; - the costs involved in resolving third-party claims audits as well as other legal proceedings and their duration and impact on our business generally; - the availability of insurance coverage for our hearing aid devices, and any costs associated with reimbursement and compliance, including following the implementation of the OTC Final Rule (which may lead insurance providers to take actions limiting our ability to access insurance coverage), and any resulting changes to our business model, including a potential long-term shift to a primarily "cash-pay" model, with limited volume from our customers using insurance benefits as a method of direct payment to Eargo, which would likely result in a sustained increased cost of customer acquisition; - the cost and timing of expanding our sales, marketing and distribution capabilities; - any expenses, as well as the impact to our business and operating model, as a result of changes in the regulatory landscape for hearing aid devices; - the cost of manufacturing, either ourselves or through third-party manufacturers, our products; - the terms, timing and success of any other licensing, partnership, omni-channel, including retail, or other arrangements that we may establish; - any product liability or other lawsuits related to our current or future products; - the expenses needed to attract, hire and retain skilled personnel; - the extent of our spending to support research and development activities and the expansion of our product offerings; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; - the extent to which we acquire or invest in businesses; and - uncertainty or volatility in the market generally, including as a result of increasing interest rates and inflation.